ethanp/wireless-http2-experiments/readme.md

 ### Overview
 * H2 makes a big point to use a _single_ (_persistent_) TCP connection [WHY?].
 * This has been shown to be problematic over cellular connections [WHERE?].
-* We shall vary the number of TCP connections and
+* We shall vary the number of TCP connections
-* If there is time, we shall also implement a _persistent_ connection over which multiple requests are made, in sequence.

-### Methodology
-* We don't use TLS
-* We don't use HTTP
+* We don't use anything over the raw TCP sockets

 #### Server
 * We used raw Oracle Java SE 8 to implement a k-threaded server.